2021 Tampa Bay Buccaneers season: Week 4: at New England Patriots

 Mac Jones drove the Patriots down the field swiftly, eventually achieving 19 consecutive pass completions, and the Patriots re-took the lead 14–13.
 Jones threw a 1-yard touchdown pass to Jonnu Smith on the first play of the fourth quarter.
 With Leonard Fournette and Ronald Jones the leading rushers on the night, Tampa Bay's more balanced offense again drove into the red zone, but had to again settle for a field goal.
 With under 8 minutes left in regulation, Tampa Bay led 16–14.

-Jakobi Meyers caught a 21-yard reception, then executed a Flea flicker pass to Nelson Agholor, setting the Patriots up at the Tampa Bay 8 yard line.
+Jakobi Meyers caught a 21-yard reception, then executed a flea flicker pass to Nelson Agholor, setting the Patriots up at the Tampa Bay 8-yard line.
 The Buccaneers defense stiffened, and the Patriots had to settle for a field goal, and a 17–16 lead.
 Tampa Bay took over with 4:34 remaining in regulation.
-A costly Pass interference penalty on the Patriots advanced Tampa Bay to the New England 44 yard line.
-The drive stalled at the 30 yard line, and Succop kicked the go-ahead field goal as the game hit the Two-minute warning.
+A costly pass interference penalty on the Patriots advanced Tampa Bay to the New England 44-yard line.
+The drive stalled at the 30-yard line, and Succop kicked the go-ahead field goal as the game hit the two-minute warning.

-Trailing 19–17, Mac Jones drove the Patriots into Tampa Bay territory, aided by a Pass Interference call on Jordan Whitehead.
+Trailing 19–17, Mac Jones drove the Patriots into Tampa Bay territory, aided by a pass interference call on Jordan Whitehead.
 With heavy rain now falling, New England faced a 3rd & 3 at the Tampa Bay 37.
-Jones' pass was batted down at the line of scrimmage by Lavonte David, bringing up fourth down.
+Jones's pass was batted down at the line of scrimmage by Lavonte David, bringing up fourth down.
 With 59 seconds left in regulation, in a driving rain, Nick Folk's 56-yard field attempt hit the left upright and fell no good.
 Tampa Bay ran out the clock, and beat the Patriots for the first time since 2000.